 Emergency veterinarian holding a small brown dog

-While seeking care for Honey, I learned a lot about emergency vet care.
+While seeking care for Myles, I learned more about receiving emergency care for my dog.
 Hopefully you’ll never need to know any of this.
-But if your pet gets ill or injured while you’re traveling, here are a few things that will help.
+But if your pet gets ill or injured while you’re traveling or at home, these tips will help!

 What Is An Emergency?

-First, you need to decide the seriousness of your pet’s condition.
-When your pet becomes sick in the middle of the night, it can be difficult to decide whether you should wait until your regular vet opens, or seek care right away.
-Knowing what to do is even harder when you’re traveling.
+Before locating the local emergency vets, you will need to decide the seriousness of your pet’s condition.
+When your pet gets sick or hurt in the middle of the night or on the weekend, it can be difficult to know whether you should wait until your regular vet opens, or seek care right away.

-Most vets agree that certain conditions are too risky to wait before seeking treatment.
+Most veterinarians agree that certain conditions are too risky to wait before seeking treatment.
 These include:

 • repeated vomiting or diarrhea, especially if you see blood